mines-erds/course-overviews/Module_1.md

-# Module 1: The `coding mindset` and intro to `python` as a language
+# Module 1: The `coding mindset` and intro to `python` as a language [DATES]

+## Overview and Objectives

+Learning to code is very similar to learning a new language - there is vocabulary, rules on how to structure 'sentences' and conjugate verbs - it can be difficult and frustrating, but also very rewarding!
+This first module will help you learn to think like a programmer and design a strategy for a project before you begin coding.
+Then, you will put this into practice, by building your first data-science project!

 After successful completion of the module, learners will be able to:

 **Formulate and execute a strategic plan for earth-resource data analysis**, including:
 - Discuss and debate resources for critical thinking about coding, help on errors, etc.
-- Design a concept map for a dataset that you are interested in, using the discussion and readings as a guide
+- Design a concept map for a dataset using the discussion and readings as a guide
 - Hack together your first python code!

 ## Assessments